 |

-merchants who could compete with the spiritual flower of Russia, the
+rich merchants who could compete with the spiritual flower of Russia,

-nobility - each of these added to the glory and the honor of their city
+the nobility - each of these added to the glory and the honor of

-to the capital of East Siberia have tirelessly worked for their
+and unique face to the capital of East Siberia have tirelessly worked

 at the beginning of the twentieth century.
 There were about forty

-city, a native would likely take you to the first church, that from
+the city, a native would likely take you to the first church, that

-which the city's genealogy is counted--Spask Church, slim and graceful.
+from which the city's genealogy is counted--Spask Church, slim and

-This Church has been called "The swan song of ancient Russian
+graceful.
+This Church has been called "The swan song of ancient

 |